 The Regrow Program purpose is to enhance and expand agricultural production related to economic revitalization and sustainable development activities while promoting and increasing food security island wide.
-The "Alternative" action would mean that the applicant would consider other locations for the new storage warehouse.
+The "Alternative" action would mean that the applicant would consider other locations for the cement slab for the water pump and cisterns.
 However, other locations may result in tree clearing prior to construction and/or need to fill in some steep area and an added cost to the applicant.
 Any option that requires going off-site would not contribute to the improvement and growth of agricultural production or enable economic development for this applicant.